Chart Color Schemes

 An assessment of population growth drivers in Fairview Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The estimated population of the suburb of Fairview Park is around 3,973 as of February 2026.
-This represents an increase of 181 people since the 2021 Census, which reported a population of 3,792 people.
-The change was inferred from AreaSearch's estimation of the resident population at 3,856 following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
-This results in a population density ratio of 1,534 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 4.8% growth since census positions it within 2.4 percentage points of the SA3 area (7.2%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 67.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Fairview Park is around 3,821 people.
+This figure reflects an increase of 29 individuals since the 2021 Census, which reported a population of 3,792 residents.
+The latest estimate by AreaSearch, based on examination of ERP data released by ABS in June 2025 and validation of six new addresses, is 3,818 people.
+This results in a population density ratio of approximately 1,475 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Natural growth contributed about 67% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the suburb is expected to expand by 483 persons to 2041, reflecting an increase of 11.2% in total over the 17 years.
+AreaSearch's projections for Fairview Park are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered and years beyond 2032, SA State Government's Regional/LGA projections by age category, released in 2023 using 2021 data, are adopted with adjustments made via weighted aggregation from LGA to SA2 levels.
+According to these projections, the suburb is expected to experience population growth just below the national median.
+By 2041, Fairview Park's population is projected to increase by approximately 437 persons, reflecting a total increase of about 11.4% over the 16-year period.

 Frequently Asked Questions - Population